‘Mom' vs 'Mum': What's the Difference Between the Two?

 Now that you know that both spellings are correct (just in different contexts), you can use both appropriately when you need to.

-Remember that the American spelling of the word is ‘mom.’
+• The American spelling of the word is ‘mom.’
 If you ever get stuck, you can always come back to this page (bookmark it if you need to) and refresh your memory.

 We’ve got a ton of articles dedicated to explaining confusing words and phrases.
-We can also teach you how to write better.

 Written By: